cswphilo/code-PhD-thesis/README.md

 # Formalization for Semi-Substructural Logics

 This repository provides formal proofs developed in Agda for key results in the thesis "Proof Theory of Semi-substructural Logics."
-The formalization focuses on two foundational logical systems and their focused variants:
+The formalization focuses on two sequent calculi and their focused variants:

 - ComLSkG: A sequent calculus for symmetric left skew monoidal closed categories
 - LSkA: A sequent calculus for distributive left skew monoidal categories with finite products and coproducts